Classification of critically fixed anti-Thurston maps: Applications and Examples

-For anti-polynomials of degree $d \ge 2$ we omit the critical point at $\infty$ in our branching data, so these will be given by $(m_1, \ldots, m_r)$ where $m_1 \ge m_2 \ge \ldots \ge m_r$ are the multiplicities of the finite critical points $c_1, \ldots, c_r$ with $\sum_{k=1}^r = d-1$.
-Instead of organizing the list by degree, it is easier to organize by the number $r$ of distinct finite critical points, which is also the number of vertices in the Tischler tree and the corresponding Hubbard tree.
+Instead of organizing our census of critically fixed anti-polynomials by the mapping degree $d\geq 2$, it is easier to organize it by the number $r$ of distinct finite critical points, which is also the number of critical vertices in the corresponding reduced (topological) Tischler trees, as well as the total number of vertices in the corresponding Hubbard trees.
+We are going to omit the critical point at $\infty$ while writing the respective branching data sequences, so these will be given by $(m_1, \ldots, m_r)$, where $m_1 \ge m_2 \ge \ldots \ge m_r$ are the multiplicities of the finite critical points $c_1, \ldots, c_r$ with $\sum_{k=1}^r m_k= d-1$.

 For $r \le 2$ it is not hard to list all possible critically fixed anti-polynomials.
-For $r\ge 3$ we list all possible Tischler trees, with some remarks on the corresponding anti-polynomials.
-The figures illustrating the Tischler trees all have a dashed ``circle at infinity'' and are labeled by their branching data.
-The bounded edges which make up the Hubbard tree are drawn a little thicker for emphasis.
+For $r\ge 3$ we instead list all possible reduced topological Tischler trees, with some remarks on the corresponding anti-polynomials.
 A few of these anti-polynomials have been explicitly calculated using ad-hoc methods and computer algebra in \cite{bshoutyCrofootSarasonConjectureHarmonic2004}, but with our combinatorial description it should be easier to systematically find them numerically.

+In our sketches of reduced topological Tischler trees, critical vertices are represented by thick black dots, and leaves are evenly distributed on a circle shown in dashed lines.
+This reflects the fact that the leaves of of these trees correspond to the landing points of the fixed internal rays of the immediate basin of $\infty$.
+Additionally, the edges of the Hubbard tree (as a subtree of the Tischler tree) are drawn slightly thicker for emphasis.
+Note that we will be working with the notion of \emph{angled} Hubbard trees introduced in \cite{poirierHubbardTrees2010}, which are (regular) Hubbard trees together with the extra data about the \emph{turn angles} between any two edges incident with the same critical vertex.
+(Such a turn angle coincides with the angle between the corresponding internal rays landing at the respective critical point.)

-In this case, the only possible branching data is $(m)$ with degree $d=m+1$, and the unique corresponding critically fixed anti-polynomial is $f(z) = \bar{z}^d$.
+\textbf{Case} $\bm{r=1}$.
+In this case, the only possible branching data is $(d-1)$, and the unique corresponding critically fixed anti-polynomial is $f(z) = \bar{z}^d$.